dschmenk/PLASMA/doc/Preview Version 1.0.md

 ### Demos

 There are some demo programs included for your perusal.
 Check out `ROGUE` for some diversion.
-You can find the documentation here: https://github.com/dschmenk/PLASMA/blob/master/doc/Rogue%20Instructions.md
+You can find the documentation here: https://github.com/dschmenk/PLASMA/blob/master/doc/Rogue%20Instructions.md.
+A music sequencer to play through a MockingBoard if it is detected, or the built-in speaker if not.
+There may be problems if there is a CP/M card present when detecting the MockingBoard.
+A minimal Web server if you have an Uthernet2 card (required).
+Bug reports appreciated.

 ## Source Code

-This is a Developers Preview, so sample source code is included from the project.
-It all builds without alteration and should be a good starting point for further explorations.
-There was a PLASMA SANDBOX in previous versions that was a minimal editor+compiler playground.
-It wasn't the full language and has been superceded by the real PLASMA compiler.
-However, the examples that accompanied the SANDBOX are included here.
-They have been updated to use the `INCLUDE "INC/CMDSYS.PLH"` line so that they may compile arnd run, but no gaurentees.
-You will probably have to fix whatever differences you come accross.
-An exercise, as they say, left up to the student.
+This is a Developers Preview, all sample source code is included from the project.
+It builds without alteration and should be a good starting point for further explorations.
+The header files for the included library modules are in the INC directory.
+Previously, examples from the sandbox were included but they have been removed to make room for all the project samples and include files.

 ## Issues

 - All the modules and runtime are written mostly in PLASMA; the compiler and editor as well.
 This means that there may be some startup delay as the PLASMA module loader reads in the module dependencies and performs dynamic linking.
 But a 1 MHz, 8 bit CPU interpreting bytecodes is never going to match a modern computer.
 As noted earlier, an accelerator and mass storage are your (and PLASMA's) friend.

-- Many modules in the project aren't included in the Developer Preview.
-Only those modules that have gotten a good workout are included.
-The rest of the modules will be tested and included for the final 1.0 release.
-Feel free to try them out, and give feedback.
-Chances are they will work out of the box, or just a small tweak.
+- All the project modules are included.
+They have been tested, with the exception of the Uthernet2 driver.
+I seem to have misplaced mine.
+If someone can try the Web Server demo in /PLASMA.DEMOS/NET and leave feedback would be very appreciated.

 - The documentation is sparse and incomplete.
 Yep, could use your help...